Canadadry/pml/readme.md

 There is still important missing feature to concidere this stable

- - `Vector` to draw svg
  - `Paragraphe` to allow styling only a part of the text
  - `Path`to draw custom form
- - more options per Item, like relative position
+ - more options per Item, like relative position or maybe an `Anchor`
  - ...